fusion407/sinatra-react-project-backend/README.md

 This project was completed in attendance with Flatiron School as my phase 3 project.

 The goal for this project was to create a backend with Ruby Sinatra and Active Record, as well as create a frontend with ReactJS to communicate with the database.
+This is the backend part of my project.

 Link to frontend repository: https://github.com/fusion407/sinatra-react-project-frontend